 Once you complete the steps, apps in the taskbar will no longer show notifications making the taskbar less distracting.

-Disabling Action center notification badge
+Disable Action center notification badge

 The Action center button in the notification area of the taskbar also includes a badge with the number of missed notifications.
 The button also can show app icons making easier for you to quickly identify which app you have missed notifications.

-If you don’t want to see badge (or app icons) in the Action Center button, you can disable these features with these steps:
+If you don’t want to see badge (or app icons) in the Action center button, you can disable these features with these steps:

 Right-click the Action center icon from the bottom-right corner of the taskbar.